alx-sch/miniRT/README.md

 - `vector point` is (2,4,1)
 - To visualize how this works: Draw one point at 0,0,0 and draw a line to point 2,4,1.
 The direction of the vector will be determined by in which direction this line is going, starting from start point.

 However, since these coordinates are also defining a *point* in a coordinate system, we need a way to distinguish a point from a vector.
 We can therefore add another variable, let's call it *w*.
+Note that this is only used in the first few examples, as it is not something we have implemented in the project.
+It is mostly used as a more visual example of how points and vectors can be distinguished.
 - `w` If it is a point (set to 1), if it is a vector (set to 0).

 ##